-The hospital also offers a wide range of other medical and surgical services, and is accredited by the Joint Commission, illustrating that we meet the highest quality and safety standards.
+Sisters of Charity Hospital offers a wide range of medical and surgical services and we are accredited by the Joint Commission, illustrating that we meet the highest quality and safety standards.
+It is also home to the area's only Aortic Center of Excellence with 24/7 coverage by board certified physicians who provide unmatched treatment of aortic aneurysms and other vascular conditions.